Spooky Halloween Baked Egg Eyeballs

 Slice large bell peppers into thick 1/2 inch rings.
 Slice medium bell peppers into thick 3/4 inch rings.
 It’s better to have too much bell pepper then have your eggs spilling over and out of the rings.

-Pan Options: Use an 8 or 9-inch metal loaf pan or an 8x8 metal pan to bake the eggs.
+Pan Options: Use an 8 or 9-inch loaf pan or an 8 x 8-inch pan to bake the eggs.